milesar/AQU-HostsApp/README.md

 ## Getting Started

-To run or work on this codebase, you will need the Ionic, Angular, and the Ionic CLI.
-The rest of the dependencies should be taken care of when you run the project for the first time.
+To run or work on this codebase, you will need Ionic, Angular, and the Ionic CLI.
+The rest of the dependencies should be taken care of when you build the project for the first time.

 ### Prerequisites